 You would have a total credit limit of $10,000 and a total balance of $3,000.
 That’s a credit utilization of 30%.

 Credit utilization accounts for around 30% of your credit score.
-It’s second in importance only to paying your bills on time.
-Keeping your credit utilization as low as possible helps positively impact your score.
+Keeping your credit utilization as low as possible—ideally below 30%—helps positively impact your scores.

 If you do find an error on your credit report during your investigation, be sure to challenge the accuracy of the error.
-Under law, you have a right to a credit report that is fair and free of errors, so if information can’t be proved by the reporter, the credit bureaus will have to remove it.
-If you’re looking for a way to impact your credit score, this can be one option.
-The bureaus have to investigate and respond within a short period of time.
+Under law, you have a right to a credit report that is fair and free of errors, so if information can’t be proved by the reporter, the credit bureaus may have to remove it.

 4. Get a Credit Card